postech-dao/simperby/docs/multichain.md

 Suppose there are two different blockchains called A and B. If the A chain has a light client of the B Chain deployed on A chain, whatever finalized on the B chain can be instantly verified on the A chain.
-Other contracts deployed on the A chain would interact with the B chain since the light client provides data from the B chain after verification.
+Other contracts deployed on the A chain may interact with the B chain since the light client provides data from the B chain after verification.
 This communication can trivially work both ways if the B chain has a light client of the A chain as well.